Global Pad\'e approximations of the generalized Mittag-Leffler function and its inverse: Acknowledgements

 \section{Acknowledgements}

-This work was partly supported by the National Natural Science Foundation of China (No. 11301090, No. 11271139, No. 61104138), Guangdong Natural Science Foundation (No. S2011040001704).
-The authors thank Francesco Mainardi (Professor of Mathematical Physics, University of Bologna, Italy) for his critical comments and helpful suggestions.
+This work was partly supported by the National Natural Science Foundation of China (No. 11271139, 11501216), and the Fundamental Research Funds for the Central Universities (No. 2014ZB0033).
+The authors thank Prof. Francesco Mainardi for his critical comments and helpful suggestions.
+Moreover, we would like to thank the referees and Prof. Richard Martin for carefully reading our manuscript and for giving such constructive comments which substantially helped improving the quality of the paper.